mooreds/docs-1/building/environment-variables.md

 You can define an environment variable schema at **Settings &gt; App Info &gt; Environment variables schema**.

+Keys and value can be any valid string.

 ## Programmatic interface

 Please see the [JavaScript operation documentation](/docs/references/js-operations#environment-variables) for information on programmatically accessing environment variables.